Donald Trump Could Secretly Control $500 Billion Corporate ‘Slush Fund’ Under Proposed Coronavirus Bailout

-Minutes before a vote on a massive, $1.8 trillion coronavirus relief bill which had been scheduled for 3 p.m.
+Minutes before a vote on a massive, $1.8 trillion coronavirus relief bill, which had been scheduled for 3 p.m.
 EDT in the United States Senate, Republican Majority Leader Mitch McConnell postponed the vote until later in the day.
 The postponement was caused in part by Democratic objections to a provision of the bill that set aside $500 billion in what they call a Donald Trump administration “slush fund” for big businesses and corporations, according to a report by The Washington Post.

 The bill could give Trump secret control over the $500 billion “slush fund” because the government is not required to reveal who receives the money, Democrats say.

 The “slush fund” would be a reservoir of cash to be doled out as loans and loan guarantees for businesses.
-But the decisions about which businesses get the cash would be completely up to the “discretion” of the administration, according to the Democratic objections quoted via Twitter by Politico reporter Jake Sherman.
+But the decisions about which businesses get the cash would be completely up to the “discretion” of the administration, according to the Democratic objections, as quoted via Twitter by Politico reporter Jake Sherman.
 The bill also would allow the administration to keep the recipients of the bailout cash secret for six months.

-In other words, the Democratic memo states, the “Trump admin could give $$ to Trump properties.”
+In other words, the Democratic memo states, the “Trump Admin could give $$ to Trump properties.”

 That is, Trump could direct that his own hotels, golf resorts and other affected holdings receive bailout money — and he would not be required to reveal those payouts until September at the earliest.